Reading time: Less than 1 minute

-Clark Davey died this month, and in a lengthy and laudatory obituary, running under the headline “Newspaperman nurtured investigative journalism at the Globe and Mail,” writer Simon Houpt also gave me my word of the week: suzerainty.
+Clark Davey died in 2019, and in a lengthy and laudatory obituary, running under the headline “Newspaperman nurtured investigative journalism at the Globe and Mail,” writer Simon Houpt also gave me my word of the week: suzerainty.

 Here is how Houpt used it, quoting veteran Canadian journalist Michael Valpy:

 He [Davey] gave me a sense of joy of being a journalist that I hadn’t had before I arrived at The Globe and came under his suzerainty.

 My eyes leapt to attention at such an unusual word, which I had never heard before.
 It turns out, it refers to any relationship in which one region or nation controls the foreign policy and international relations of a tributary state, while allowing the tributary nation to have internal autonomy.

 In other words, self-rule is limited.
 This was the amusing point I believe Valpy was trying to make about Davey’s iron fist.

 The word is French in origin, from the Middle French susereneté.

 An earlier version of this post first appeared on my blog on March 20/19.